w3c/cg-council/proposals/process-enhancements.md

-# Proposed Process Enhancements for CG Specifications with Traction
+# Process Enhancements for CG Specifications with Traction
 Status: This is a proposal for discussion; it does not yet represent consensus.

 ## Background